zw199502/Igore/README.md

 # Igore
-Desgin, Control, and Simulation of Hebi Robotics' Igor robot using ROS-Gazebo
+Desgin, Control, and Simulation of Hebi Robotics' Igor robot using ROS-Gazebo.